Encryption communication with Etcd

 How to use the mTLS certificates Secret with Ondat

 Below is an example StorageOSCluster resource that can be used to setup Ondat with etcd using mTLS.

-apiVersion: storageos.com/v1 kind: StorageOSCluster metadata: name: storageos-cluster namespace: "storageos-operator" spec: # Ondat Pods are in kube-system by default secretRefName: "storageos-api" secretRefNamespace: "default" images: nodeContainer: "storageos/node:v2.4.4" namespace: "storageos" # External mTLS secured etcd cluster specific properties tlsEtcdSecretRefName: "etcd-client-tls" # Secret containing etcd client certificates tlsEtcdSecretRefNamespace: "etcd" # Namespace of the client certificates secret kvBackend: address: "https://storageos-etcd-cluster-client.storagos-etcd.svc:2379" # Etcd client service address. backend: "etcd" # Backend type
+apiVersion: storageos.com/v1 kind: StorageOSCluster metadata: name: storageos-cluster spec: # Ondat Pods are in storageos NS by default secretRefName: "storageos-api" storageClassName: "ondat" # The storage class created by the Ondat operator is configurable images: nodeContainer: "storageos/node:v2.7.0"" namespace: "storageos" # External mTLS secured etcd cluster specific properties tlsEtcdSecretRefName: "storageos-etcd-secret" # Secret containing etcd client certificates in the same kvBackend: address: "https://storageos-etcd-cluster-client.storagos-etcd.svc:2379" # Etcd client service address. backend: "etcd" # Backend type

 The Ondat operator uses the etcd secret that contains the client certificates, to build a secret in the Ondat installation namespace.
 This secret contains the certificate filenames and certificate file contents.
 The Ondat daemonset that is created by the operator mounts the secret as a volume so that the certificate files are available inside the pod.
 Environment variables containing the file paths are passed to the Ondat process in order to use the files from the mounted path.